Financial-Times/origami-build-service/README.md

 Instead of nesting callbacks you chain `.then()` calls.
 Callback in `then` may return (promise of) result for the next `then` callback.

-This is further simplified with `Q.async()` which enables waiting for promises with the `yield` operator:
+You can simplify further with `Q.async()`.
+This enables waiting for promises with the `yield` operator:

 ```js
 Q.async(function*(){